Balotelli clashes with deputy prime minister

 Balotelli has enjoyed a successful return to the international fold under his old Inter and Manchester City boss Roberto Mancini.

-Bonucci has captained Mancini's Italy in its two games so far but Mancini suggested Balotelli could be a candidate to wear the armband, having displayed a newfound maturity over two seasons in France with Nice.
+Bonucci has captained Mancini's Italy in their two games so far but the head coach suggested Balotelli could be a candidate to wear the armband, having displayed a newfound maturity over two seasons in France with Nice.

-A banner displayed during the Saudi Arabia game calling for any Italy captain to have "Italian blood" was criticised by Balotelli, who was born in Italy to Ghanaian parents.
+A banner displayed during the Saudi Arabia game calling for the Italy skipper to have "Italian blood" was criticised by Balotelli, who was born in Italy to Ghanaian parents.

 "It would be a good signal for African immigrants to represent my country as someone of African origin and captain," he told a news conference, in remarks that persuaded far-right politician Salvini to caution Mancini against selecting a captain for "sociological, philosophical or anthropological reasons" and question Balotelli's suitability for the role.

-Speaking at the launch of Alessandro Alciato's book Demoni, Balotelli called for a change in Italy's current policy, one that means children of immigrants can only be granted citizenship when they turn 18.
+Speaking at the launch of Alessandro Alciato's book Demoni on Tuesday, Balotelli called for a change in Italy's current policy, one that means children of immigrants can only be granted citizenship when they turn 18.

 "I think in these cases the law should change."

-Balotelli recalled his experiences of racism as a youngster, which feature in a chapter of Alciato's book, but Salvini posted a seemingly unsympathetic and dismissive response on Twitter.
+Balotelli went on to recall his experiences of racism as a youngster, which feature in a chapter of Alciato's book, but Salvini posted a seemingly unsympathetic and dismissive response on Twitter.

 Balotelli is plotting the next move of his club career, with his contract at Nice set to expire at the end of this month.

-Serie A champion Juventus is the latest club to be linked with his services but, when asked where he would play his football next season, Balotelli jokingly replied: "I'll play where Salvini decides."
+Serie A champions Juventus are the latest club to be linked with his services but, when asked where he would play his football next season, Balotelli jokingly replied: "I'll play where Salvini decides."